Intermesh/groupoffice7-docs/docs/02_Webclient/05_icons.md

 GroupOffice uses [Material Design Icons](https://materialdesignicons.com/) font.

-You can lookup any icon there and use it's name prepended with "mdi-" in the class attribute of an elemnent:
+You can lookup any icon there and use it's name prepended with "mdi-" in the class attribute of an element:

 ````````````````````````````````````
 <md-icon class="mdi-android"></md-icon>